Samsung/tizen-docs/README.md

 This project is for writing Tizen documents for platform and application developers.
 The documents will be published to new Tizen portal site.

+## Branches
 Contributions to this documents are welcome.
-Please submit PRs to the staging branch, which is what's published to the staging docs.
+Please submit PRs to the **staging* branch, which is what's published to the staging docs.

-The master branch is used for a ready-live.
+The **master** branch is used for a ready-live.
-The live branch will be used for publising to the Tizen portal site.
+The **live** branch will be used for publising to the Tizen portal site.

 ## Respository structure
 TOC.md file defines the left-hand navigation panel that appears when you navigate to any page other than the Docs page.